 (b) Provide a moisture resistant and easily cleanable solid barrier on the side or end adjacent to another crib.

-(a) An appropriate fitting sheet or cover for the sleeping surface; and
+(5) You must provide an appropriate fitting sheet or cover for the sleeping surface.

 RCW and 16 C.F.R. parts 1219, 1220, 1500, et al. WSR 12-22-023, § 170-295-4100, filed 10/30/12, effective 11/30/12.
 WSR 06-15-075, recodified as § 170-295-4100, filed 7/13/06, effective 7/13/06.
 Statutory Authority: Chapters 74.12